 This essay is an excerpt from a chapter written by Susan Fleming, RN, MN, CNS, in Leave No Nurse Behind: Nurses Working with disAbilities, by Donna Maheady, EdD, ARNP.

 Susan Fleming has been practicing as a registered nurse in hospitals for more than 20 years.
 She is a nursing instructor at WSU’s Intercollegiate College of Nursing.
 Her clinical specialty is maternal/ child nursing.
 Susan lives in Chewelah, Washington.
 She is a board member of the nonprofit resource for nurses with disabilities, ExceptionalNurse.com.
-Susan can be reached email@example.com.
+Susan can be reached at email@example.com.

 Donna Maheady is a tireless advocate for inclusion of nurses with disabilities in nursing practice and founder of the nonprofit resource network for nurses and nursing students with disabilities called ExceptionalNurse.com.
 She is the author of Nursing Students with Disabilities Change the Course and Leave No Nurse Behind: Nurses Working with disabilities.
 Pediatrics and developmental disabilities are her areas of special interest.
 For information and resources for nurses and students with disabilities, visit ExceptionalNurse.com.
 Donna’s book can be ordered from ExceptionalNurse.com, Amazon.com and other online booksellers.